Bhutan trekking: Druk Path experience and helpful tips

 The Best Time to Trek in Bhutan

 Late September to mid-November is generally recognized as the best trekking season in Bhutan, while March to April is considered as the same.
-But due to its special climate, the day temperature is warm while the night temperature can go from 20 degrees Celsius to minus 10 degree Celsius in high altitude areas.
+But due to its special climate, the day temperature is warm while the night temperature can go from 20 degrees Celsius to minus 10 degrees Celsius in high altitude areas.

-Previous experience is not mandatory but some training and preparation would help a lot to build stamina and confidence of trekking and camping in the wild.
-Participants should start jogging, cycling and some hill hiking, etc about a couple of months ahead of the trip.
-And if you are buying new boots for the trek, please do wear them to get used to your feet.
+Previous experience is not mandatory, but some training and preparation would help a lot to build stamina and confidence for trekking and camping in the wild.
+Participants should start jogging, cycling, some hill hiking, etc., about a couple of months ahead of the trip.
+And if you are buying new boots for the trek, please wear them to get used to your feet.

 Essential Items/Not to forget